← Back to Chat

 Does Hunter offer a free plan?

-Yes, Hunter offers a permanently free plan that includes 50 credits per month, 1 connected email account, 500 campaign recipients, Chrome extension access, API access, and CRM integrations.
+Yes, Hunter offers a permanently free plan with 50 credits per month, 1 connected email account, 500 campaign recipients, Chrome extension access, API access, and CRM integrations.
 Unused credits do not roll over to the next month.

 How accurate is Hunter's email verification?